The German Australian Playschool (the GAP) caters for children 3 to 5 years old. Children can attend two or four days a week.

 Does my child need to be toilet trained?
 Yes.
 Children need to be out of nappies during the day in order to start at the GAP.

 Ja klar!
 The activities are run in German, by qualified German-speaking staff and volunteers.
-Our staff are all native speakers.
+Our teaching staff are all native speakers.
 We celebrate German, Austrian and Swiss culture at the GAP as well.